-- Creating a Landmark Building this location is a key gateway for pedestrians, cyclists, and tourists alike.
-The project's visibility from both the streetscape as well across the Victoria skyline is significant and the building massing, character and public realm offering are designed to create a positive linkage between the City's "Legislative Precinct" and the James Bay residential neighbourhood. - 2.
-Define an Exceptional Public Realm the proposal's street frontages take a 'complete streets' approach, delivering significant public benefit by going above and beyond the typical road classification standard.
-The proposal integrates active frontages, public seating and gathering spaces, landscaping and a AAA cycling lane to create a public realm which is beautiful, safe and people-oriented. - 3.
-Create Homes for People the application offers 105 new homes of varying sizes, layouts and tenures.
-Housing diversity and accessibility is a key component of this proposal with a focus on larger-format family-oriented multi-family housing. - 4.
-Provide A Responsible Built Form while the tower has been re-shaped to be more similar in height to surrounding buildings, the amended proposal maintains the key design considerations that reduce impacts on neighbouring homes (with respect to views, solar access and wind.
+- Creating a Landmark Building this location is within a key gateway for pedestrians, cyclists, and tourists alike.
+The building will capture prominence from both the pedestrian-level streetscape as well across the Victoria skyline.
+The building massing, character and public realm offering is designed to create a positive frame to support the James Bay neighbourhood as well as the City's defined "Legislative Precinct." - 2.
+Define an Exceptional Public Realm a significant component of our in-kind amenity contribution is the move to go above and beyond the typical road classification standard for the subject road cross sections.
+We challenged our team to borrow from the City's newly implemented AAA cycling lane and streetscape standards to create a public realm which is beautiful, safe and pedestrian-oriented. - 3.
+Create Homes for People the application still features the creation of 105 new homes (108 gross) of varying sizes, layouts and tenures.
+Housing diversity, accessibility and family-sized dwellings are key components of the unit mix and design. - 4.
+Provide A Responsive Built Form while the height and tower width has been amended to foster further contextuality around surrounding buildings, the overall built-form in support of a point-tower design with a 3-storey podium and 3-storey townhouses along Kingston Street still works to reduce our overall impact on the neighbouring homes' viewscapes, shadows and wind.